Niue: Culture

 Niue is the birthplace of New Zealand artist and writer John Pule.
 Author of The Shark That Ate the Sun, he also paints tapa cloth inspired designs on canvas.
 In 2005, he co-wrote Hiapo: Past and Present in Niuean Barkcloth, a study of a traditional Niuean artform, with Australian writer and anthropologist Nicholas Thomas.

 Taoga Niue is a new Government Department responsible for the preservation of culture, tradition and heritage.
 Recognising its importance, the Government has added Taoga Niue as the sixth pillar of the Niue Integrated Strategic Plan (NISP).

 Media

 Niue has two broadcast outlets, Television Niue and Radio Sunshine, managed and operated by the Broadcasting Corporation of Niue, and one newspaper, the Niue Star.

-Arts and culture
+Arts

 Hiapo is a traditional art form in Niue, it is considered similar to Siapo or Ngatu Tonga.
 Hiapo is made by beating the inner bark of the paper mulberry tree until it becomes a pliable tapa cloth, which is then decorated using natural dyes and stencils.
 Some Niuean hiapo artists include John Pule and Cora-Allan Wickliffe.

-Takalo is a Niuean war dance traditionally performed prior to engaging the enemy in battle, later being performed at formal occasions.
+Folk dances

+Tā Mē

+The Tā Mē is a traditional group performance, celebrating significant occasions such as, the opening of a new building or facility, weddings, birthdays, launches, milestones and fundraising events.
+It involves both men and women singing and dancing to Niuean songs.
+This is often accompanied by musical instruments like the guitar, ukulele and sometimes a wooden slit drum called a nafa or palau.

+Takalo

+The Takalo is Niue’s most prominent traditional dance, historically a war dance performed by male warriors.
+It served as a formal challenge to assess the intentions of approaching parties, functioning as a border‑security ritual before battle.

+Origins and meaning

+The term takalo derives from Proto‑Nuclear Polynesian ta(a)-kalo, meaning “play” or “game,” with semantic links to striking, dodging, and positioning.
+In Vagahau Niue usage, it specifically refers to “evading blows” or “positioning oneself with a weapon.”
+Modern takalo compositions continue to emerge.
+For example, the 1964 takalo Ko Mautolu Nei, composed by Macmillian Etuata for the Hakupu Men’s Rugby Team, uses intimidating lyrics such as “Ko mautolu nei ko e tau tagata kai tagata” (“We are the people who eat other people”).
+Today, the Takalo is performed at formal occasions such as weddings, birthdays and as Polyfest items.

+Weapons

+The tau koloa koli takalo are weapons used by performers during a takalo to emphasize facial expressions, rhythm, and movements of the body.

+Traditional weapons that are used in a takalo includes: